In the last 3 decades, technological evolution exploded.

 It contains your name (or your organization’s name), the name of the organization that issued the certificate, your e-mail address, your country of origin, and your public key.

-When – ally included.
+When a person sends an encrypted message through a secure channel, his digital certificate is automatically included.
 This helps identify the two users/devices and establishes a secure communication channel.

 What are the differences between symmetric and asymmetric encryption?